mcclane/distributed-docking/README.md

 If the program gets interrupted when it is creating an archive file, just restart the program.

 If the program gets interrupted when unarchiving a new batch from the library, you will have to remove the partially unarchived directory and restart the process.
 This means deleting the `<local_workspace>/distributed-docking/ligands`.
 If you do not remove the partially unarchive ligands directory, the next time the program runs it will use the partially unarchive directory, instead of the full batch you wanted it to run.
+This might be changed in the future.

 ## The program hangs after launching the mpi process